-- 1 Start up your MacBook. - 2 When you see the Mac OS X desktop, choose Apple (♠) > About This Mac.
-For a detailed breakdown of the memory installed in your computer, open System Profiler by clicking More Info and then Memory.

-If your MacBook doesn't recognize the memory or doesn't start up correctly, confirm that the memory you installed is compatible with your MacBook and that it is installed correctly.
+- 1 Start up your MacBook. - 2 When you see the Mac OS X desktop, choose Apple () > About This Mac.
+For a detailed breakdown of the memory installed in your computer, open System Profiler by clicking More Info, and then click Memory. - If your MacBook doesn't recognize the memory or doesn't start up correctly, confirm that the memory you installed is compatible with your MacBook and that it's installed correctly.